vallis/synthlisa/README.txt

 4c.
 Compilation notes for Windows (cygwin)
 ------------------------------------------

+Note: synthLISA 1.2.9 is currently untested under Cygwin.
+I hope to resolve this situation by the time 1.3.0 is out.
+If you do try this out, the following discussion may or may not apply to your experience.
+Let me know!

 Synthetic LISA is known to work correctly with Cygwin 1.5.16-1, under Windows ME (but I don't see why other flavors of Windows should have more problems.)
 You will need a reasonably complete installation of